DevOlaMicheal/DevOlaMicheal/README.md

 ### <div align="center"> Hi there 👋, I'm Ola, Currently learning and finding my place in tech</div>

-- 🔭 I’m current learning and working on projects, i'm also opened to internships
+- 🔭 I’m current learning and working on projects.

 - 🌱 I’m currently learning the MERN stack

-- ⚡ Fun fact: I use tabs over spaces
-- ⚡ Fun fact: I prefer the vscode git extension to terminal

 <br/>